BorisPlaton/localstack-example/README.md

 Finally, you will see the following output in your terminal:
 ![1.png](./img/1.png)

-These output shows available endpoints that you can use to interact with the application.
+This output shows available endpoints that you can use to interact with the application.

 Let's send some requests and see how it works.

-In the examples below, specify your endpoints, because they will differ from those, that are on the screen above.
+In the examples below, specify your endpoints because they will differ from those on the screen above.

 ### Documents

-The documents endpoints provides functionality to create and retrieve documents from the S3 bucket.
+The document endpoints provide functionality to create and retrieve documents from the S3 bucket.

 The picture above provides several endpoints for interaction with documents in our system.

 Let's see what documents exist.
-Execute the following command (replace actual endpoint with yours):
+Execute the following command (replace the actual endpoint with yours):
 ```shell
 $ curl https://rkxhafng0t.execute-api.localhost.localstack.cloud:4566/local/document/
 []
 ```

 The output will be an empty list.
-Because we haven't stored any document yet, the output is the empty list.
+Because we haven't stored any documents yet, the output is the empty list.

 Let's fix this and create a new one:
 ```shell
 $ awslocal sqs send-message --queue-url http://sqs.us-west-2.localhost.localstack.cloud:4566/000000000000/DocumentToStoreQueue --message-body '{"key": "key", "content": "hello world!"}'
 ```

 This command pushes a new event to the SQS queue that is being "listened" by the AWS lambda function.
-When queue receives a new event, it triggers the lambda function that processes the event.
+When the queue receives a new event, it triggers the lambda function that processes the event.

 After you execute the command above, you will receive a message similar to this one: